 We develop models and methods for reconstructing the admixture history of populations, namely the times, sources, and magnitudes of historical gene flow events.
 For example, individuals in admixed populations differ in the proportion of ancestry they carry from each ancestral source.
 This can be modeled and used for inferring the historical admixture events .
 Another method is based on a Hidden Markov Model for the changes in ancestry along admixed genomes.

-The effect of crossover interference on patterns of genetic variation
+Modeling the effect of recombination parameters on patterns of genetic variation

 Under the coalescent with recombination, the time to the most recent common ancestor at each genomic position depends on the history of the entire upstream sequence.
 Sequentially Markov coalescent models (SMC and SMC’) have relaxed this constraint to enable the development of extremely fast population-genetic inference methods, capable of analyzing entire genome sequences.
-However, theory is lacking for key properties of the Markovian models.
-Using a new model of coalescence at two fixed points along a pair of sequences, we derived the joint distribution of tree heights under SMC’, as well as other results.
-We found that SMC’ is an excellent approximation of the complete model.
+However, theory was lacking for key properties of the Markovian models.
+We derived the joint distribution of tree heights under SMC’ for two fixed loci, as well as multiple other results .

 In reality, even the full coalescent model ignores the fact that for diploid organisms, the genealogy of every pair of haplotypes is restricted by the underlying pedigree connecting the two individuals carrying them.
 Therefore, genealogies are correlated (though weakly) at distant or even completely unlinked sites.
 We showed theoretically that this correlation results in a non-zero variance of estimators of the mutation rate, even for infinitely many sites .